 This abstract uses the first two sentences to establish the essay’s place in its field of study and to suggest how it intervenes in existing scholarship.
 The syntax is direct and simple.
 The third sentence begins to outline how the authors will support their argument.
 They aim to demonstrate the relevance of Eliot’s teaching to his ideas about literature, and so they move next to discuss some of the details of that teaching.
 Finally, the abstract concludes by telling us about the consequences of this argument.
 The conclusion both points to new directions for research and tells us why we should read the essay.

 Buurma, Rachel Sagner, and Laura Heffernan.
-Abstract.
-“The Classroom in the Canon: T. S. Eliot’s Modern English Literature Extension Course for Working People and The Sacred Wood,” PMLA, vol. 133, no. 2, Mar.
+Abstract of “The Classroom in the Canon: T. S. Eliot’s Modern English Literature Extension Course for Working People and The Sacred Wood.”
+PMLA, vol. 133, no. 2, Mar.
 2018, p.
 463.